Frequently Asked Questions

 We are open for wedding gown consultations Tuesday - Saturday.
 We are closed on Sunday and Monday.
 Because our schedule changes occasionally, it is best to give us a call at 415.956.5657 for up to date scheduling information.
 You can find the details of a typical weekly schedule here.

-Appointments at the Amy Kuschel Bride salon typically last one hour.
+Appointments at the Amy Kuschel San Francisco showroom typically last one hour.